thehellberg/NutriCal/README.md

 Welcome, this project is under active development, feel free to open issues and pull request.

 This app is built as an open-source Calorie-tracker.
-Similar to apps
+Similar to apps like Lifesum, MyFitnessPal and MacroFactor

 ## Installation